DDD-FIT-CTU/CMOS-PLS/C17/README.md

-This is the 180 nm TSMC CMOS C17 CMOS simulation resources
+# C17 Testcircuit

+The C17 is very simple circuit used for demonstration.

+This directory contains the CMOS TSMC180nm technology node simulation model and scripts enabling the C17 circuit simulation.